-In my experience, lessons on the fall often bring comparisons between “what LDS believe” and “what Christians/Catholics/Protestants/Evangelicals believe.”
+Moving on.
+In my experience, lessons on “the Fall” often bring comparisons between “what LDS believe” and “what Christians/Catholics/Protestants/Evangelicals believe.”
 I think these kinds of comparisons are usually less helpful, for two reasons.
-1) They’re rarely well-founded and 2) they’re usually to establish some kind of simplistic “LDS Doctrine Good, Others’ Doctrine Bad.”
+1) They’re rarely well-founded and 2) they’re usually to establish some kind of simplistic “LDS Church’s Doctrine Good; Other Churches’ Doctrine Bad.”

 Just as LDS tend to bristle when other Christians misunderstand and misstate what LDS believe, so LDS also tend to misunderstand and misstate what other Christians believe on this topic.
 We should also distinguish on both sides between official teachings on the Fall i.e. the Catholic Catechism and Papal bulls or declarations vs. what that Catholic guy said that you met on your mission.
 It’s best to focus the discussion on what the scriptures actually say (being careful not to read tradition overtop of the text), what they mean, and how they have variously been interpreted by LDS authorities.

 So, I want to focus on clarifying Adam and Eve a little.
 These comments on Adam are drawn from the Mormon Theology Seminar on Genesis 2-3, which I participated in.
-Since the conference papers are not yet published, check out the verse-by-verse commentary from the collaborative blog (starting at the bottom and working up, with comments on each post) and the audio of the conference.
+The conference papers are published here, but you can check out the verse-by-verse commentary from the collaborative blog (starting at the bottom and working up, with comments on each post) and the audio of the conference.

 What does ‘adam mean in Hebrew?
 In summary,

-- ‘adam can refer to the general class of humankind or humanity.
+- ‘adam can refer to the general class of humankind or humanity, i.e. “humanity is X”

-- ‘adam can refer to any member of that class , whether male or female, e.g. a human or humans, people.
+- ‘adam can refer to any member of that class, whether male or female, e.g. a human or humans, people.
+Lev.
+13:2 “When a person (‘adam) has on the skin…”

-- ‘adam can be the proper name of the first man, but as it turns out, this is the rarest of the three usages. ‘adam probably shouldn’t be translated as Adam until after the Fall chapters.
+- ‘adam can be the proper name of the first man, but as it turns out, this is the rarest of the three usages. ‘adam probably shouldn’t be translated as Adam until after Genesis 2-3.
+It becomes a name, but doesn’t begin that way.

-These distinctions are blurred and mistranslated in the KJV.
-For example, when it says later on in 5:2 that “he called their name Adam” God is not naming them both Adam.
-(I once had a teacher explain that we had Adam Adam and Eve Adam, on that basis.)
-Rather, we should understand “and he named them humanity.”
+These distinctions are blurred and misconveyed by the KJV.
+For example, when it says later on in 5:2 that “he called their name Adam,” God is not naming them both Adam.
+(I once had a teacher explain that the scriptures talked about Adam Adam and Eve Adam, on that basis, like a last name.)
+Rather, we should understand “and he designated them humanity.”

-This means that Genesis is more about mankind, Human and Life (Eve=Heb. chayya=“life”) instead of the documentary retelling of a particular couple.
-See the paraphrastic “fireside retelling” translation I did for the Theology Seminar and the comments.
+This means that Genesis is more about prototypical humanity writ large, Human and Life (Eve=Heb. chawwa=“life” more or less) instead of the documentary retelling of a particular couple.
+See the paraphrastic “campfire retelling” translation I did for the Theology Seminar and my published paper.

 As for Eve, I get to keep my Inigo Montoya theme this week.
 Let’s talk about “help meet” first…